 The Purifying Foaming Cleanser contains an excellent combination of ingredients that address excessively oily skin, acne, and sensitivity.

-This cleanser will efficiently remove the daily grime, excess oils, and dirt off your skin, but it will also leave it soft and hydrated.
+This cleanser will efficiently remove daily grime, excess oils, and dirt accumulated on your skin, but it will also leave it soft and hydrated.

 The unique blend contains hydrating humectants, soothing and repairing ingredients such as propanediol and niacinamide, and ceramides, which are the building blocks of a healthy skin barrier.

 The Cleansing Milk by Vivant Skin Care is an extremely gentle, non-drying cleanser specifically designed to support the skin’s delicate barrier.

 Its luxuriantly creamy and moisture-rich formula lathers into a lightweight emulsion when in contact with water and effectively dissolves oil, dirt, and residue accumulated on the skin’s surface while leaving the skin feeling soothed and supple.